| | Herb Lachman, M.D. Department of Psychiatry, Program in

 at the Albert Einstein College of Medicine where the DNA is extracted

+for genotyping and then immortalized for cell lines.
 Once this part of the project is completed, a genome-wide screening

 will begin.
 James Knowles, M.D., Ph.D of Columbia University will